gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 #### Recording

-Teleport session recordings are stored as an ordered sequence of protobuf-encoded audit events.
+Teleport session recordings are stored as an ordered sequence of gzipped, protobuf-encoded audit events.
 Desktop session recording will work in the same way.
+The maximum length of a protobuf-encoded message is 64K, so in the event a message exceeds the maximum length, it will be broken up into two separate events.

 In order to support a new type of session recording, a new audit event will be defined for capturing desktop session data.
-The `DesktopRecordingEvent` will implement the `AuditEvent` interface.
+The `DesktopRecordingEvent` will implement the `AuditEvent` interface and is analagous to the `PrintEvent` used for SSH recordings.

 ```protobuf
 // DesktopRecordingEvent happens when a Teleport Desktop Protocol message